 Get a jump on understanding what is available to your client in terms of nutrition counseling appointments.
-As a first step, we suggest that you confirm plan information with your client prior to re-requesting eligibility through Healthy Bytes, as their plan membership details may have changed (i.e. Member ID, mailing address, etc.) Then, conduct an eligibility estimate in the new year – or have your Healthy Bytes do so – to find out what your client is eligible for, or whether your client’s coverage has changed in any way.
-Once your client schedules an appointment with you for the new year, reach out to us so that we can get the eligibility estimate underway.
+As a first step, confirm plan information with your client, as their plan membership details may have changed (i.e. Member ID, mailing address, etc.) Then, you may wish to conduct an eligibility estimate in the new year to find out what your client is eligible for, or whether your client’s coverage has changed in any way.
+As an estimate is not a guarantee of coverage, you may instead opt to wait for an Explanation of Benefits (EOB) and then collect the appropriate payment from your client, or collect the specialist copay amount upfront and then reimburse your client as needed.
 Note that insurance plans don’t provide updated benefits before January 1st and some may take a few weeks in January to “re-set” plans with updated allowances.

 Health Savings Accounts, Flexible Spending Accounts, and Health Reimbursement Arrangements

 Your client may also wish to “use up” remaining available insurance benefits this calendar year by meeting with you for a nutrition counseling session.
 If he/she has a Health Savings Account (HSA), Flexible Spending Account (FSA) or Health Reimbursement Arrangement (HRA), here is what you need to know.